erjank/teaching/live.md

     talking about mistakes, learners will be more comfortable doing so too.

-> FIXME: downsides of live coding from Neil Brown are:
->
+Live coding does have some drawbacks, but with practice, these can be avoided or worked around:

-> 1. Too slow, either too slow typing or spending too much time
-> looking at notes to try to remember what they meant to type in
+1. Instructors can go too slowly, either because they are not good typists or by spending too much time looking at notes to try to remember what they meant to type.

->
-> 2. Spending time typing in boilerplate.
-Willingham says "Memory is
-> the residue of thought" {{"willingham-dont-like-school"|cite}} and
+2. Typing in boilerplate code that is needed by the lesson, but not directly relevant to it (such as library import statements) increases the [extraneous cognitive load](load.md) on your learners.
+Willingham says "Memory is the residue of thought"
-> if you spend your time typing boilerplate (import statements, helper
+    {{"willingham-dont-like-school"|cite}}, so if you spend your time typing boilerplate, that may be what learners will take away.
-> functions which are not of interest, try/catch blocks when the
-> lesson is not about exceptions).
->
-> Add (a) know what you're going to type in, perhaps have the exact
-> final code printed out or on a tablet nearby and (b) make sure you
-> are live coding the interesting part.
-If uninteresting, have it
-> pre-entered, or have it ready to copy and paste at the point you
-> need it, explaining to audience why they don't need to pay attention
-> to that part.
->
-> If you've given a lesson several times, you're unlikely to make
-> anything other than basic typing mistakes (which usually aren't
-> informative).
-It's worth remembering "real" mistakes and making them
-> deliberately, but that often feels forced.
-A better approach is to
-> get learners to tell you what to do next ("twitch coding") in the
-> hope that this will get you into the weeds.

 Live coding is an example of the "I/We/You" approach to teaching discussed in [Performance](/performance/).
 It takes a bit of practice